TenHam3/CS2413-Study-Guide/README.md

 ### Doubly Linked List

 - Efficiency for adding to head vs adding to tail is the same for doubly linked list since you have a pointer to both the head and tail in a doubly linked list
+- In general, adding is more efficient on doubly linked lists than it is singly linked lists because of the tail pointer from the doubly linked list, allowing for not only O(1) adding for the head, but also the tail whereas the time complexity for adding to the tail of a singly linked list is O(n)

 ### Circular Linked List